emersonrp/fallout.bas/README.md

 ### This is terrible!

 I know!
 It's gonna get better.
 Found a bug?
+Have a request?
 [File an issue](https://github.com/emersonrp/fallout.bas/issues)!

 ### What's next?